wpmarketingteam/WP5.6Marcomms/Questions and Answers/8_php8_support.md

 WordPress will be “beta compatible” with PHP 8.0.
 The WordPress project has a long history of being compatible with new versions of PHP as soon as possible, and this release is no different.
 There has been many hours of work on parts of the  WordPress core.
 To enable WordPress to run
 ***

-## Questions and Answers - aimed at supporting Developers
+## Questions and Answers - aimed at supporting developers

 ### Q: How do I update to PHP 8.0?
-You’ll need to speak to your hosting provider about updating to php 8.
+You will need to speak to your hosting provider about updating to PHP 8.0 and the options you may have within the service.

 ### Q: How will this impact the plugins that are no longer maintained or  have not been updated for a long time?
-Some plugins will work just fine with PHP 8.0, and some won’t.
+Some plugins will work just fine with PHP 8.0, and some will not.
 You will need to test your site first to ensure the plugins you use are compatible.
 If they aren’t you will have to find an alternative.

 ### Q:  Should you update your WordPress project to PHP 8?